-Everyone wants sparkling, bright white teeth, but the foods we eat, the beverages we drink, and even simple aging all conspire to make our teeth yellow and dingy.
+Everyone wants sparkling, bright white teeth.
+Unfortunately, the foods we eat, the beverages we drink, and even simple aging all conspire to make our teeth yellow and dingy.
 At Ridgeview Family Dental, we offer both in-office and at-home options to help you achieve that dazzling white smile.

-A protective barrier is placed over your gums, to avoid contact with the whitening agent.
-The whitening gel is then applied to the teeth, and combined with the Zoom light, work together to break down stains and discolorations.
-This process is repeated in four, fifteen-minute sessions.
-Custom whitening trays for touch-ups are included.
+During your in-office teeth whitening, Dr. Young will place a protective barrier over your gums, to avoid contact with the whitening agent.
+The whitening gel is then applied to the teeth, and combined with the Zoom light.
+The gel and the Zoom light work together to break down stains and discolorations.
+We will repeat this process in four, fifteen-minute sessions.
+In addition, we include custom whitening trays for touch-ups.
 Zoom whitening can whiten your teeth up to eight shades lighter.

 Can teeth whitening damage my teeth?

-The American Dental Association has done numerous studies on teeth whitening, covering decades of procedures, and has concluded that teeth whitening, when used in moderation, is safe and has given its approval to various products.
+The American Dental Association has done numerous studies on teeth whitening, covering decades of procedures.
+It has concluded that teeth whitening, when used in moderation, is safe and has given its approval to various products.

 Whitening can cause sensitivity during the whitening process for a brief period of time after the application.
 If you have particularly sensitive teeth, be sure to tell the team at Ridgeview Family Dental beforehand.